Point processes with event time uncertainty: Abstract

 \section{Abstract}

-Point processes are widely used statistical models for uncovering the temporal patterns in dependent event data.
-In many applications, the event time cannot be observed exactly, calling for the incorporation of time uncertainty into the modeling of point process data.
-In this work, we introduce a framework to model time-uncertain point processes possibly on a network.
-We start by deriving the formulation in the continuous-time setting under a few assumptions motivated by application scenarios.
-After imposing a time grid, we obtain a discrete-time model that facilitates inference and can be computed by first-order optimization methods such as Gradient Descent or Variation inequality (VI) using batch-based Stochastic Gradient Descent (SGD).
-The parameter recovery guarantee is proved for VI inference at an $O(1/k)$ convergence rate using $k$ SGD steps.
-Our framework handles non-stationary processes by modeling the inference kernel as a matrix (or tensor on a network) and it covers the stationary process, such as the classical Hawkes process, as a special case.
-We experimentally show that the proposed approach outperforms previous General Linear model (GLM) baselines on simulated and real data and reveals meaningful causal relations on a Sepsis-associated Derangements dataset.
+Point processes are widely used statistical models for continuous-time discrete event data, such as medical records, crime reports, and social network interactions, to capture the influence of historical events on future occurrences.
+In many applications, however, event times are not observed exactly, motivating the need to incorporate time uncertainty into point process modeling.
+In this work, we introduce a framework for modeling time-uncertain self-exciting point processes, known as Hawkes processes, possibly defined over a network.
+We begin by formulating the model in continuous time under assumptions motivated by real-world scenarios.
+By imposing a time grid, we obtain a discrete-time model that facilitates inference and enables computation via first-order optimization methods such as gradient descent and variational inequality (VI).
+We establish a parameter recovery guarantee for VI inference with an $O(1/k)$ convergence rate using $k$ steps.
+Our framework accommodates non-stationary processes by representing the influence kernel as a matrix (or tensor on a network), while also encompassing stationary processes—such as the classical Hawkes process—as a special case.
+Empirically, we demonstrate that the proposed approach outperforms existing baselines on both simulated and real-world datasets, including the sepsis-associated derangement prediction challenge and the Atlanta Police Crime Dataset.